stefalda/ReactNativeLocalization/README.md

   It's possible to force a language different from the interface one.

-###How to use:

-  1) include in your XCode project
+###Installation
+  1. `npm install react-native-localization`
+  2. In the XCode's "Project navigator", right click on project's name ➜ `Add Files to <...>`
+  3. Go to `node_modules` ➜ `react-native-localization` and add
       * ReactLocalization.h
       * ReactLocalization.m
+  4. Build and run

+###How to use:

-  2) in the React class that you want to localize require the library and define the strings object passing to the constructor a simple object containing a language key (i.e. en, it, fr..) and then a list of key-value pairs with the needed localized strings
+  1. in the React class that you want to localize require the library and define the strings object passing to the constructor a simple object containing a language key (i.e. en, it, fr..) and then a list of key-value pairs with the needed localized strings